 There are two types of contributory parent visa:

-- Contributory Parent (Permanent): This is a permanent visa which is generally processed within 4-5 years.
-Total cost for the application is over $45,000 per parent
+- Contributory Parent (Permanent): This is a permanent visa which is generally processed in around 5-6 years.
+Total cost for the application is around $60,000 for one parent

 - Contributory Parent (Temporary): This is a 2-year temporary visa which is about two-thirds the cost of the permanent contributory parent.
 Applicants then need to apply for a permanent contributory parent visa within the 2-year validity of the visa.
 The total cost of applying is slightly higher than the permanent contributory parent visa, but it does allow fees to be split over two visa applications.